-If the DHCP server is available, you can enable DHCP to automatically obtain an IP address and other network settings from that server.
+If the DHCP server is available, you can check Enable DHCP to automatically obtain an IP address and other network settings from that server.

-Auto Obtain DNS
+Obtain DNS Automatically

-If DHCP is enabled.
-You can enable Auto Obtain DNS to automatically obtain Preferred DNS Server and Alternate DNS Server.
+If DHCP is checked.
+You can check Obtain DNS Automatically to automatically obtain Preferred DNS Server and Alternate DNS Server.